 Absolutely!
 If you're using ketosis for fat loss, we recommend throwing Redcon1's Double Tap into the mix to amplify your fat loss even further and give you the energy to get through the initial phases.

-Hybrid Nutrition Aminoade, supplementing with BCAA's is a great choice to help spare muscle tissue while your having a moderate protein diet.
+EAA Max from Primeval Labs is another great addition, supplementing with BCAA's is a great choice to help spare muscle tissue while you're having a moderate-protein diet.

 Pros and Cons of Ketogenic Diets Summary